relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 The Microsoft Exchange Data Source works by pulling content directly from an Exchange Server instance (Office 365 or On Premises) using Exchange Web Services (EWS).
 The Data Source downloads the native (.eml) email files and then extracts all information including email metadata, email body text, native attachments and their metadata.
 Container attachment file types (zips and similar archives) are automatically extracted into individual documents – e.g. zip with 10 word (.docx) documents = 11 Relativity documents.
 In addition, images from email content and each individual document are automatically expanded into separate Relativity documents.

-> **NOTE:** the Microsoft Exchange data source only retrieves emails.
+The Microsoft Exchange data source only retrieves emails.
 It does not retrieve other exchange metadata at this time.
+{: .info }

 Please, refer to [Appendix B: Trace Document Extraction Fields](#appendix-b-trace-document-extraction-fields) for field descriptions.